 We do not have a "typical" format every week but usually on Sundays there will be most, if not all, of these elements included:

-Worship: We sing mostly contemporary songs but we also have some traditional hymns mixed in as well.
+Worship: We sing mostly contemporary songs but we also have traditional hymns mixed in.

 Announcements: There is always something going on and this is one of the many ways you can find out about these events.

 Offering: A way to let us know you are here by filling out a Connect Card, dropping in a monetary offering if you are so led, asking for prayer requests (on the back of the card), or to ask for someone to give you a call this week.